What Is Proof of Insurance?

 • What is proof of insurance if you need an SR-22?

-An SR-22 is not insurance — it’s a certificate of responsibility that proves you have at least the state-minimum required car insurance coverage.
+An SR-22 is not insurance — it’s a certificate of financial responsibility that proves you have at least the state-minimum required car insurance coverage.

 • Does proof of insurance show coverage types?